clinturbin/udemy-projects/README.md

     - This is a code along to go with the video lectures
 - 1) Base Syntax
 - 2) Lists Conditionals
+- 3) Burger Builder
+    - The Burger Builder is the main course project
+        - Section: 8 - A Real App: The Burger Builder (Basic Version)